A Stock You Should Be Looking At: Kingsoft Cloud Holdings Limited (NASDAQ:KC) - The Dwinnex

-After finishing at $3.33 in the prior trading day, Kingsoft Cloud Holdings Limited (NASDAQ: KC) closed at $3.35, up 0.60%.
-In other words, the price has increased by $+0.0200 from its previous closing price.
-On the day, 4054523 shares were traded.
-KC stock price reached its highest trading level at $3.5800 during the session, while it also had its lowest trading level at $3.2815.
+After finishing at $3.23 in the prior trading day, Kingsoft Cloud Holdings Limited (NASDAQ: KC) closed at $3.21, down -0.62%.
+In other words, the price has decreased by -$0.0200 from its previous closing price.
+On the day, 2176306 shares were traded.
+KC stock price reached its highest trading level at $3.2300 during the session, while it also had its lowest trading level at $2.9006.

 3 Tiny Stocks Primed to Explode